JuliaLang/PackageCompiler.jl/docs/src/apps.md

 ### Filtering stdlibs

 By default, all standard libraries are included in the sysimage.
-It is possible to only include those standard libraries that the project needs by passing the keyword argument `filter_stdlibs=true` to `create_app`.
+It is possible to only include those standard libraries that the project needs.
+This is done by passing the keyword argument `filter_stdlibs=true` to `create_app`.
 This causes the sysimage to be smaller, and possibly load faster.
 The reason this is not the default is that it is possible to "accidentally" depend on a standard library without it being reflected in the Project file.
-For example, it is possible to call `rand()` from a package without depending on Random, even though that is where it is defined.
+For example, it is possible to call `rand()` from a package without depending on Random, even though that is where the method is defined.
 If Random was excluded from the sysimage that call would then error.
-Same applies to matrix multiplication, `rand(3,3) * rand(3,3)` requires both `LinearAlgebra` and `Random` This is because these standard libraries do "type piracy" so just loading them can cause code to change behavior.
+The aame thing is true for e.g. matrix multiplication, `rand(3,3) * rand(3,3)` requires both the standard libraries `LinearAlgebra` and `Random` This is because these standard libraries do "type-piracy" so just loading those packages can cause code to change behavior.

-Nevertheless, the option is there to use, just make sure to properly test the app with the resulting sysimage.
+Nevertheless, the option is there to use.
+Just make sure to properly test the app with the resulting sysimage.